 Scrubbing a permanent tooth with water or soap.
 Rubbing the tooth or cleaning it with soap and water can cause further damage.
 Instead, place it in a glass of milk and seek immediate care from your child’s dentist.

 Leaving the permanent tooth in a glass of water.
 Water can damage cells on the root of the tooth necessary for it to reattach.
 A clean container with cold milk is a much better option, or if milk is not available, place the tooth in a bowl with your child’s saliva.

 Why is it important to contact your pediatric dentist after a child has a baby or permanent tooth knocked out?

 Time is critical when trying to save a permanent tooth and reduce the need for extensive dental treatment.
 Contacting your pediatric dentist ASAP is crucial as he can give you further guidance and advice to follow until you arrive at the office.
 Also, some dental injuries are not readily apparent, so whenever there is an accident involving dental or facial trauma, it’s always best to have it evaluated.
 If your child does not already have a pediatric dentist, it’s a good time to schedule their first visit!

 How can my dentist help a child that has a chipped or broken tooth?

-Soft plastic mouthguards will protect not only a child’s teeth, but also lips, cheeks and gums, and may reduce the force that can cause concussions, neck injuries and jaw fractures.
+Soft plastic mouthguards will protect not only a child’s teeth, but also lips, cheeks, and gums, and may reduce the force that can cause concussions, neck injuries, and jaw fractures.
 Most mouthguards are made to fit comfortably to the shape of the upper teeth.
-Pre-formed or boil-to-fit mouthguards can be purchased in sporting goods stores.
-Different types and brands vary in terms of comfort, protection and cost.
-Your pediatric dentist can also make customized mouthguards that tend to be more comfortable and effective at preventing injuries.
+Pre-formed or boil-to-fit mouthguards are available in sporting goods stores.
+Different types and brands vary regarding comfort, protection, and cost.
+Your pediatric dentist can also make customized mouthguards that tend to be more comfortable and efficient at preventing tooth injuries.